-Scanning the sky left and right, then forwards and backwards, revealed very little, other than a deeply blue sky of emptiness.
+Scanning left and right, then up and down, revealed very little, other than a deeply blue sky of emptiness.
 There wasn't the slightest sign of a loved-up wader in full-on mating mode, despite the fact that I could still hear the call.
 At this point, Our Lass, with better sound locating abilities than myself, nodded in the direction of a Starling perched on a fence post at the bottom of the garden.
 Gah!

 Yep, the oldest trick in the book, and I had fallen for it again.

 Starlings.
 They're a bit of an enigma.
 In some places they're vanishingly rare, in others they're still remarkably abundant.
 Seen in numbers, they can be a murmuratingly wonderful spectacle or an annoying poop-splattering extravaganza.
 If we think of Starlings at all, and probably many of us don't, we are most likely to consider their extreme behaviours.